mitsuba-renderer/mitsuba3/docs/src/getting_started/compiling.rst

     # For generating the documentation
     sudo apt install python3-sphinx python3-guzzle-sphinx-theme python3-sphinxcontrib.bibtex

-Next, please ensure that two environment variables :monosp:`CC` and :monosp:`CXX` are exported.
+Next, ensure that two environment variables :monosp:`CC` and :monosp:`CXX` are exported.
 You can either run these two commands manually before using CMake or---even better---add them to your :monosp:`~/.bashrc` file.
-This ensures that CMake will use the correct compiler.
+This ensures that CMake will always use the correct compiler.

 .. code-block:: bash